 During this part of the tutorial, you can pretty much create anything your heart desires.
 Ornamental details could be nearly anything.
 Shapes, lines, texture, flourishes, etc.—feel free to go wild!

-To begin the next style, I'm using the second from the top left "H".
+To begin the next style, I'm using the "H" that's second from the top left.
 Remember, we're working left to right.
 Feel free to color the "H" if you please.
 We'll now begin to create some ornamental details.
-Now, this is a great opportunity for you to do whatever it is you please.
+Now, this is a great opportunity for you to do whatever you please.
 The details in this "H" could be whatever you want!
 As always, you're welcome to create what I came up with as well.

 I wanted to create "spur" cutouts in the vertical strokes.
 To do that, form a triangle with the Pen Tool (give it a white fill) or however you please.
 There are a million ways to do one thing in Illustrator!
 You can see the shape I made in the image above.
 Once that initial shape is created, you can just copy and paste it across the vertical stems.